 Should I go to grad school?

-Because of my work with this site, I spend my time talking to two sets of people.
+Because of my work with this site, I’ve spent the last 5 years talking to two sets of people.

 The first are PhDs who are at the end of their academic road.
 They have sunk years into degrees that have virtually no career paths for them, and are desperate to reinvent themselves into ANY career.
 They feel worthless and helpless and they are totally disenchanted with academia.

 The second are students finishing a Bachelor’s or Master’s degree who are curious about doing another one.
 And they’re like, “Yay.
 Grad school!”

 The fact that I speak mostly to these two groups makes for a weird conversation in my head between people who are excited about grad school and people who are disenchanted.

 But today I want to talk to those of you considering it.
 You’re interested, perhaps even excited.

 For some, grad school is a path to wealth, success, and great jobs.
 For others, it leads to a life of poverty and misery.
 Do you know how many god-dammed 40-year-olds I’ve met who make $40k a year and have $300,000 in student debt?

 I’ve even talked in posts and Youtube videos about why I regret my PhD.